Amazing Home Tour | High End Look on a Budget

 The kitchen wont be included in our home tour today as the entirety is in the original basic builders grade state.
 However we have some big plans for this space!

 Be sure to keep your eyes peeled for future posts in this area.
-We have several budget friendly upgrades we plan to implement that will customize the look of the entire space as well as increase functionality by gaining more work surface.
+We have several budget friendly upgrades we plan to implement that will customize the look of the entire space as well as increase functionality by gaining more work surfaces.

 Mudroom